-Life is hectic with kids under age 5 and daily schedules are full.
-Yet, as all parents know, these little ones are constantly growing and changing.
+Life is hectic with kids under age 5, and daily schedules are full.
+As all parents know, these little ones are constantly growing and changing.

-You might not give that open cleaning product bottle or container a second thought because yesterday, your little girl was just learning to crawl.
-Today she's taking steps -- and it only takes a single distracted second for an accident to happen now that she's mobile and naturally curious about everything.
+You might not give that open cleaning product bottle or container a second thought because yesterday, your little girl was learning to crawl.

-These cleaning tips from the American Cleaning Institute can help keep kids safe:
+These house cleaning tips from the American Cleaning Institute can help keep kids safe:

 Kids under age 5 grow and change quickly - and so do opportunities for #MessyMoments.
-In addition to keeping kids safe while cleaning, it's also important to understand how cleaning priorities and practices should change as kids go from crawling, to toddling, to running.
+In addition to keeping kids safe while cleaning, it's also essential to understand how cleaning priorities and practices should change as kids go from crawling to toddling, to running.

 Check out and share the priority surfaces and tips below from the the American Cleaning Institute with the parents and grandparents in your life: